Normed Fiber Functors: Normed Fiber Functors

-\begin{definition} A \emph{residually maximal split} torus of $\CG$ is a split closed subtorus $\CT \subset \CG$ for which $\CT_{\tilde\ell}$ is a maximal split torus of $\CG_{\tilde\ell}$. \end{definition} \begin{proposition} Assume that $\CG$ is smooth over $\ell^\circ$. \begin{enumerate}[(i)] \item There exists a residually maximal split torus $\CT$ of $\CG$.
-More precisely, every maximal split torus of $\CG_{\tilde\ell}$ can be lifted to such a torus. \item If $\ell^\circ$ is Henselian, any two such tori are conjugate under $\CG(\ell^\circ)$. \item Every homomorphism $\chi\colon \CS \to \CG$ from a (not necessarily of finite type) split torus $\CS$ factors through a residually maximal split torus of $\CG$. \end{enumerate} \end{proposition} \begin{proof} (i) Let $T' \subset \CG_{\tilde \ell}$ be a maximal split torus.
-By \cite[XI.5.8]{SGA3II}, we can deform the inclusion $T \into \CG_{\tilde\ell}$ to a homomorphism $\CT \to \CG$ over $\ell^\circ$ whose source is a split torus $\CT$.
-Then by the combination of \cite[IX.6.8]{SGA3II} and \cite[IX.6.5]{SGA3II}, this homomorphism $\CT \to \CG$ is a closed immersion.
+\begin{definition} A \emph{residually maximal split} torus of $\CG$ is a split closed subtorus $\CT \subset \CG$ for which $\CT_{\tilde\ell}$ is a maximal split torus of $\CG_{\tilde k}$. \end{definition} \begin{proposition} Assume that $\CG$ is smooth over $k^\circ$ and that $k$ is Henselian. \begin{enumerate} \item There exists a residually maximal split torus $\CT$ of $\CG$.
+More precisely, every maximal split torus of $\CG_{\tilde k}$ can be lifted to such a torus. \item Any two such tori are conjugate under $\CG(k^\circ)$. \item Every homomorphism $\chi\colon \CS \to \CG$ from a (not necessarily of finite type) multiplicative group scheme $\CS$ with torsion-free character group factors through a residually maximal split torus of $\CG$. \end{enumerate} \end{proposition} \begin{proof} (i) Let $T \subset \CG_{\tilde k}$ be a maximal split torus.
+By Theorem \ref{ChiDeform}, we can deform the inclusion $T \into \CG_{\tilde k}$ to a homomorphism $\CT \to \CG$ over $k^\circ$ whose source is a split torus $\CT$ over $k^\circ$.
+Then by \cite[IX.6.6 and IX.2.5]{SGA3II}, the fact that $\CT \to \CG$ is a closed immersion in the special fiber implies that it is a closed immersion.

 (ii) For two residually maximal split tori $\CT$ and $\CT'$ of $\CG$, we consider the subsheaf $\operatorname{Transp}_\CG(\CT,\CT')$ of $\CG$ consisting of those sections of $\CG$ which conjugate $\CT$ to $\CT'$.
 By \cite[XI.5.2]{SGA3II}, this is representable by a smooth closed subscheme of $\CG$.
-Since by the conjugacy of maximal split tori it has a point of $\tilde\ell$, the assumption on $\ell$ ensures that is has a point over $\ell^\circ$.
+Since by the conjugacy of maximal split tori it has a point over $\tilde k$, the fact that $k$ is Henselian ensures that is has a point over $k^\circ$.